plone/training/transmogrifier/import.rst

    you can make the one item the only thing you import!
    Move the entire export to a separate folder, and put the single item inside of a numbered folder.
-   If you know of a few items that throw an error, you can import just those items.
+   If you know of a few items that throw an error, you can import only those items.
    The file names of the imported items do not need to be sequential.
 5. Test the full import after making your fix.
    If you are working with a large export, then testing a couple folders worth will work.